Sasanian reconquest of Yemen

-The Sasanian reconquest of Yemen took place in 575 or 578 after Aksumite men killed Sayf ibn Dhi Yazan after a reign of some four years and took control of Yemen.
+The Sasanian reconquest of Yemen was a major armed conflict in pre-Islamic Arabia which took place in 575 or 578 after Aksumite men killed Sayf ibn Dhi Yazan after a reign of some four years and took control of Yemen.
 The rising took place when the protecting Persian garrison withdrew from Yemen.
 The Sasanians, this time with a force of 4,000 men, managed to reconquer Yemen and install Sayf’s son, Maʿdī Kareb as ruler.

 A pre-Islamic Arabian poet, Umayya bin Abi al-Salt, has praised the victory of the Persians in one of his poems.
 His poem is recorded in Abu al-Faraj al-Isfahani's Kitab al-Aghani.

 A Persian military force now remained in Yemen for over fifty years, with a Persian governor at Maʿdī Kareb’s side.
 The names of the successive Persian governors are as follows, according to Tabari (there is some variation in the sources over the names):